-This is most certainly a difficult and challenging time for the world — especially for each of you within the Ontario healthcare community.
+This is most certainly a difficult and challenging time — especially for each of you within the Ontario healthcare community.

 The CPSO’s expectation during a public health emergency is that physicians act in the best interests of their patients and support the provision of care directly or, where necessary, indirectly by supporting their colleagues and the larger system in responding to the emergency.

 More than ever, it is important for the healthcare system to collaborate to meet the challenges we see today and the days ahead.
-This is a constantly evolving situation, and it will be essential for you to stay informed regarding appropriate practices from Public Health Ontario and other system partners.
+This is a constantly evolving situation, and it will be essential for you to stay informed regarding appropriate practices from various system partners.
 We will continue to work collectively to provide the best guidance available, and support you through this challenging and uncertain period.

 Key Updates and Resources